Lesser-Known Benefits Of Studying & Working Abroad

 International work or internship experience

 Depending on your visa status, you may also have the chance to gain practical work experience abroad during or after your studies.
+With Immigration Advice Service (IAS) you can apply for global talent visa, which replaces the current Tier 1 (Exceptional Talent) visa and is an immigration route designed for scientists, researchers, and qualifying foreign citizens to live and work in the UK.

 Work experience abroad will definitely give you an advantage over your peers and impress hiring managers during job interviews.